ryan-p-larson/iwp/README.md

 5. Click a file to see it individually, click the edit icon from this view to edit a file.
 <img src="src/instructions/github-05.png">

-6. *Important!* How you order and input the updated data is critical!
+6. *Important!* How you order and input the updated data is critical! *Add your rows to the bottom*
-  - Each row is one 'record'
+  - Each row is one 'record', separated by commas, and ending with a new line carriage return (enter)
   - The attributes must be put in the order of the columns
   - There can be no skipped columns, if the attribute is blank include a comma for it's column: `Name,,Last Name`.
   - Fields with commas contained in them must be escaped by double quoting the characters: `"New York, NY"`.